Jessicaward/p-omg/README.md

 # p-omg
-Pong, but the ball is a system file
+Pong, but the ball is a system file.

+When you lose, so does your PC :(